ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster create vpc-classic`
 {: #cli_cluster-create-vpc-classic}

-Create a classic cluster in your Virtual Private Cloud (VPC).
+Create a Virtual Private Cloud (VPC) cluster with worker nodes on Generation 1 infrastructure.
 When you log in to your {{site.data.keyword.cloud_notm}} account, target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region).
 The cluster's resource group can differ from the VPC resource group.
 {: shortdesc}

 Free clusters are not available in VPC.